wuer5/OMGSR/README.md

 - **2025.8.6**: This repo is released.

 ## :raised_hand_with_fingers_splayed: Note
 - Unlike the OC-LPIPS loss in the paper, we use **OC-EA-DISTS** loss in this repo, which yields better results.
-The weights given below are based on OC-LPIPS Loss. **We will release the weights related to OC-EA-DISTS Loss in the future.
-Please stay tuned!**
+The weights given below are based on OC-LPIPS Loss.
 - OMGSR-F-1024 can also be applied to face restoration, demonstrating excellent real skin texture (due to the training of GAN).
 Under 1k-resolution training, training only a few thousand steps (dual h20s with 4 gradient accumulation) yields good results.
 - OMGSR-S-512 requires `~21G/24G` VRAM with `train_batch_size=1` and `gradient_checkpointing=True/False`.
 - OMGSR-F-512 requires `~42G` VRAM with `train_batch_size=1` and `gradient_checkpointing=True`.